 There are also more regular volunteering opportunities to get involved!

-Shelving Aides: The shelves in the Teen Department are all maintained by teen volunteer shelvers.
-If you like organizing this is a great task for you; it’s also a great way to find books you may want to read!
-Shelving Aides may also help with projects around the Teen Department, including shelf reading and displays.
+Teen volunteers maintain the shelves in the Teen Department.
+If you like organizing this is a great task for you.
+It’s also a great way to find books you’ll want to read!
+Shelving Aides also help with projects around the Teen Department.
 Applications are accepted on a rolling basis and open shelving positions are filled seasonally.

-Reading Buddies: Reading Buddies is a program that allows young children to develop their literacy skills by reading and playing games with a teen volunteer.
+Reading Buddies allows young children to develop their literacy skills with a teen volunteer.
 Teen volunteers meet weekly with their Little Buddy for 45 minute to 1 hour sessions.
-During that time, the pair may read children’s books, color, play literacy games, and more.
-Teen volunteers should be available for a weekly commitment and have an interest in working with children.
-The Fall session is underway, but if you would like to get involved in the Spring session (beginning the week of February 27th, 2017 and going through the week of April 3rd, 2017), please apply by Friday, February 17th, 2017.
+During that time, the pair read children’s books, color, play literacy games, and more.
+Teen volunteers must be available for a weekly commitment.
+The Spring session is quickly approaching.
+Apply by Friday, February 17th.
 Teens interested in the program should fill out the Big Buddy Application.

 Participate in our Electronic Teen Advisory Group (eTAG) and earn volunteer hours on the go!
 Once a month, fill out a survey about the Teen Department at Scranton Library and earn 15 minutes of community service.
 Every three months, all survey participants are entered into a drawing for a $15 gift card!
 Occasionally, survey participants are asked to attend special eTAG Think Tank sessions at the library.
 By providing your input, you can help the library be the best it can be for you and other teens.
 To participate, click here.